jusbrasil/careers/backend/engineer/README.md

 We're looking for a Backend Engineer to be a Jusbrasil's Developer in one of the following teams:

 #### Payment team [[challenge available](./payment-challenge.md)]
 Do you know how important is that payment form page that you cross sometimes at almost any available service in the web?
 Our job starts there and go through a bunch more of great challenges!
 We handle every customer subscription, making sure that they all receives what they're paying for; we have to communicate to multiple services to guarantee that the best route is chosen for each individual payment made to our products; and of course we need to know what need to be improved and how to improve it.
-Our job, besides programming services that reaches almost 20 million people every month (and still growing) is to collect, analysis and act over data from each of our services!
+Our job, besides programming services that reaches almost 20 million people every month (and still growing) is to collect, analyse and act over data from each of our services!

-### Basic Requirements
+### Requirements
-- You have at least 2 years of experience with hands on Software Development
+- You have at least 4 years of experience with hands on Software Development
 - You're experienced with at least one Object or Functional Oriented programming language (Bonus if you're experienced with Python, Scala or Javascript)
 - English content should be no problem for you to master (Bonus if you're an English Speaker)
 - You test your code

 ### Extra bonus if you
+- Have worked with payments environments
 - Are involved with the tech community
 - Have open-source experience
 - Have deployed large scale systems